-1. The Committee considered the combined second and third reports of Austria at its 664th and 665th meetings, held on 22 and 23 August 2023.
-It adopted the present concluding observations at its 681st meeting, held on 4 September 2023.

-2. The Committee welcomes the combined second and third reports of Austria, which were prepared in accordance with the Committee's reporting guidelines, and thanks the State party for its written replies to the list of issues prepared by the Committee.

-3. The Committee also welcomes the constructive dialogue held with the high-level delegation of the State party, which covered a wide array of issues and included representatives of relevant government ministries and members of Parliament.
+- 1. The Committee considered the combined second and third periodic reports of Austria1 at its 664th and 665th meetings,2 held on 22 and 23 August 2023.
+It adopted the present concluding observations at its 681st meeting, held on 4 September 2023. - 2.
+The Committee welcomes the combined second and third periodic reports of Austria, which were prepared in accordance with the Committee's reporting guidelines in response to the list of issues prior to reporting prepared by the Committee,3 and the additional information submitted by the State party. - 3.
+The Committee also welcomes the constructive dialogue held with the high-level delegation of the State party, which covered a wide array of issues and included representatives of relevant government ministries and Members of Parliament.